nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ### Indexer

-An application or library to trace live cells that comply with criteria specified by the developer or user.
+An application or library to trace Live Cells that comply with criteria specified by the developer or user.

 #### See Also